slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Discipline is choosing between what you want now and what you want most."
 -- Abraham Lincoln [1809]*

-> *"Continuous improvement is better than delayed perfection."
--- Mark Twain [1835]*

 > *"We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment." (...)
 "Go for the pain of discipline, it weighs ounces.
 The pain of regret weighs tons." (...)
 "Motivation is what gets you started.
 Habit is what keeps you going."